circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 ### Machine Executor

 You cannot use the machine executor in local jobs.
-This is because the machine executor requires an extra VM to run it's jobs.
+This is because the machine executor requires an extra VM to run its jobs.

 ### Caching